OUR PROGRAMS

 ACCESSING THE SERVICES

-The Youth & Family Support Services Counsellors are available Monday through Friday offering various shifts consisting of days, afternoons and evenings.
+The Youth & Family Support Services staff are available Monday through Friday offering various shifts consisting of days, afternoons and evenings.

-Counsellors are available to youth and their families both in an office setting through scheduled appointments along with working collaboratively in an outreach and community based capacity.
+Counsellors are available to youth and their families in an office setting through scheduled appointments.
+The Outreach worker is available to meet youth in office and in an outreach and community based capacity.
+The YFSS staff team work collaboratively together to support youth and their families.

 Referrals are accepted directly from the youth, families, MCFD, schools and/or other community service providers.

-The Youth and Family Support Services Program is located and operated out of the Kiwanis Emergency Youth Shelter. with our Youth and Family Outreach worker located at located at the Main YES building at 533 Yates Street and operates in an outreach and community based capacity.
+The Youth and Family Support Services Counselling is located and operated out of the Kiwanis Emergency Youth Shelter.
+Our Youth and Family Outreach worker is located at the Main YES building at 533 Yates Street and also operates in an outreach and community based capacity.

 For more information contact